***Last updated April 2026***

 Question: How do I know if my website analytics are working?

 Answer: Check your analytics dashboard and compare data before and after installation.
 If you see fresh data like today’s users, you’re set.
 Free browser tools can help test if your tracking code is firing properly.
+Oftentimes it takes a few days to start collecting and showing data after setting up Analytics on your site.

 Question: What web analytics tools are easiest for beginners?